 Most cornea transplant operations are successful.
 But cornea transplant carries a small risk of complications, such as rejection of the donor cornea.

 During a full-thickness cornea transplant, a circular disk-shaped portion of the cornea is removed and replaced with a similarly sized portion of cornea from a donor.
 This operation is called penetrating keratoplasty.

 A cornea transplant is most often used to restore vision to a person with a damaged cornea.
 A cornea transplant also can relieve pain or other symptoms associated with cornea diseases.

 A number of conditions can be treated with a cornea transplant, including:

-Your eye is a complex and compact structure measuring about 1 inch (2.5 centimeters) in diameter.
-It receives millions of pieces of information about the outside world, which are quickly processed by your brain.
+The eye is a complex and compact structure measuring about 1 inch (2.5 centimeters) in diameter.
+It receives millions of pieces of information about the outside world, which are quickly processed by the brain.

 Before cornea transplant surgery, you will undergo:

 The second type of operation, called Descemet membrane endothelial keratoplasty (DMEK), uses a much thinner layer of donor tissue.
-Because the tissue used in DMEK is extremely thin and fragile, this procedure is more challenging than DSEK, and not as commonly used.
+The tissue used in DMEK is extremely thin and fragile.
+This operation is more challenging than DSEK but is commonly used.

-The depth of cornea damage determines the type of ALK procedure that's right for you.
-Superficial anterior lamellar keratoplasty (SALK) replaces only the front layers of your cornea, leaving the healthy endothelium intact.
-A deep anterior lamellar transplant (DALK) procedure is used when cornea damage extends deeper into the stroma.
+The depth of cornea damage determines the type of ALK operation that's right for you.
+Superficial anterior lamellar keratoplasty (SALK) replaces only the front layers of the cornea.
+This leaves the healthy stroma and endothelium intact.